Godsmith/trainfinity3/README.md

 - train might get stuck in WAITING_FOR_TRACK_RESERVATION_CHANGE when starting from station
+  - The problem is that is_at_station is only true after LOADING, but now it should be true after WAITING_FOR_TRACK_RESERVATION_CHANGE as well.
 - Track pricing is unpredictable and not refunded.
 - If there are multiple stations accepting the same thing adjacent to a platform, the train will be paid twice